brainlife/app-sift-sift2/README.md

 ## Output

-The main output of this App is a raw datatype containing all of the matrices generated, individual conmat dataytpes for count, length, density, and denlen, and a networkneuro datatypes for visualization.
+The main output of this App is a raw datatype containing all of the statistics and derivatives generated during this app, and a streamline-weights datatype containing the weights from SIFT2 for each streamline.

 #### Product.json